-CSET is available for download at the following link:
+CSET is available for download at the following link: Download CSET here

-CSET is also available on CD or USB.
-Please attempt to download CSET before requesting shipment unless your email address ends in .gov or .mil.
+CSET is also available on CD.
+Please attempt to download CSET before requesting a media shipment, unless your email address ends in .gov or .mil.
 Government and military installations are generally restricted from downloading this type of file and may request a copy be sent rather than attempting the download.
-To request a copy, please send an email to: CSET@hq.dhs.gov.
-Please insert "CSET" in the subject line of the email and include the following in your email request:
+To request a copy, please send an email to: firstname.lastname@example.org.
+Please include "CSET Media Request" in the Subject line and include the following information in the email Body: